eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-A) The Relying Party registered itself as described in [Section 6.4.2](#642-relying-party-registration) and obtained a Relying Party Instance access certificate.
+A) The Relying Party registered itself as described in [Section 6.4.2](#642-relying-party-registration) and obtained an access certificate for each of its Relying Party Instances.

-B) The Wallet Unit obtained the trust anchor of the Relying Party Instance Access Certificate Authority.
+B) The Wallet Unit obtained the trust anchor of the Access Certificate Authority from the respective List of Trusted Entities (LoTE).

 Subsequently, during each presentation of attributes:

-1. The Relying Party Instance prepares a request for some attributes to the Wallet Unit and includes its Relying Party Instance access certificate in the request, plus all intermediate certificates up to (but excluding) the trust anchor.
+1. The Relying Party Instance prepares a request for some attributes to the Wallet Unit and includes its access certificate in the request, plus all intermediate certificates up to (but excluding) the trust anchor.
-2. The Relying Party Instance signs some data in the attribute request using its private key.
+1. The Relying Party Instance signs some data in the attribute request using its private key.
-3. The Relying Party Instance sends the request to the Wallet Unit.
+1. The Relying Party Instance sends the request to the Wallet Unit.
-4. The Wallet Unit checks the authenticity of the request by verifying the signature over the request using the public key in the Relying Party Instance access certificate.
+1. The Wallet Unit checks the authenticity of the request by verifying the signature over the request using the public key in the access certificate.
-5. The Wallet Unit checks the authenticity of the Relying Party by validating the Relying Party Instance access certificate and all intermediate certificates included in the request.
-For validating the last intermediate certificate, the Wallet Unit uses the trust anchor it obtained from the Trusted List.
+1. The Wallet Unit checks the authenticity of the Relying Party by validating the access certificate and all intermediate certificates included in the request.
+For validating the last intermediate certificate, the Wallet Unit uses the trust anchor it obtained from the LoTE in step B above.
-6. The Wallet Unit validates that none of the certificates in the trust chain have been revoked.
-This includes the Relying Party Instance access certificate as well as all other certificates in the trust chain, including the trust anchor itself if applicable.
+1. The Wallet Unit validates that none of the certificates in the trust chain have been revoked.
+This includes the access certificate as well as all other certificates in the trust chain, including the trust anchor itself if applicable.
-7. The Wallet Unit continues by requesting the User for approval.
+1. The Wallet Unit continues by requesting the User for approval.
-8. The User approves the attributes that will be presented.
+1. The User approves the attributes that will be presented.
-9. The Wallet Unit sends a response containing only the approved attributes to the Relying Party Instance.
+1. The Wallet Unit sends a response containing only the approved attributes to the Relying Party Instance.

 ##### 6.6.3.3 Wallet Unit allows User to verify that Relying Party does not request more attributes than it registered